 - Can help stabilize mood disorders (bi-polar, depression, etc.).

-In the video below, my wife does a demonstration of administering 2 mL (little less than 1/2 a teaspoon) to our children, which is the bare minimum you would want to give your family daily.
+My wife administers 2 mL (little less than 1/2 a teaspoon) to our children, which is the bare minimum you would want to give your family daily.

 Here are the dosages I would recommend: